NREL-Sienna/InfrastructureSystems.jl/docs/src/docs_best_practices/how-to/write_a_tutorial.md

     information that isn't directly relevant to what you're trying to teach.

 ### Remove other types of documentation
-Particularly when editting existing material, watch out for material that should be moved elsewhere according to Diataxis principles, especially details and examples that should live in the docstrings.
+Particularly when editing existing material, watch out for material that should be moved elsewhere according to Diataxis principles:
 !!! tip "Do"
     Preface each call to a new function with a hyperlink to that function's docstring so the user can find more detail
 !!! warning "Don't"
-    Include details about different keyword argument functions or versions of a function in the tutorial itself.
-Some repetition is OK, but details and examples live in the docstrings.
+    Include definitions and details about different keyword arguments or versions of a function in the tutorial itself.
+Some basic information is OK, but details and examples live in the docstrings, and they especially shouldn't be included in the tutorial **in lieu of** being in the docstrings.

 ### Look at the compiled .html!
 !!! tip "Do"